-Water is vital to human survival and the many shrinking lakes around the world is quite alarming.
+Water is vital to human survival.
+Thus the many shrinking lakes around the world are quite alarming.

-In effect, studies have confirmed that the evaporation of lakes has increased in the recent years.
+Studies have confirmed that the evaporation of lakes has increased in recent years.

 The shrinking of Lake Chad in Africa is a quintessential example.

-The lake is large and shallow, but through centuries its size has changed considerably.
+The lake is large and shallow, but through decades its size has changed considerably.

-The UN Environment Programme reports that the lake shrank by 95% since 1963.
+The UN Environment Programme reports that the lake shrank by 95% from around 1963 to 1998 (Source).

 Like other large lakes, Lake Chad is of great economic importance.
-In fact, it provides water to more than 30 million people in four different countries (Chad, Cameroon, Niger, and Nigeria).
+In fact, it provides water to more than 30 million people in four different countries: Chad, Cameroon, Niger, and Nigeria (Source).

-Therefore, people should try to learn more about climate change and its impact on shrinking lakes.
+Therefore, public education about climate change and its impact on shrinking lakes is of great importance.

-When the temperature is high, the evaporation of lakes will also increase, as well as the precipitation.
+When the temperature is high, the evaporation of lakes also increases, as well as the precipitation.

 Why?
-This is because the primary basis for the infrastructure design is the water level.
+Because the primary basis for the infrastructure design is a consistent water level.

 Hence, if there is too much evaporation, the water level will be reduced as well.

-In the past fifteen to twenty years, researchers claim that evaporation is higher than precipitation and it will only have one result – lower levels of water.
+In 2014, researchers claimed that evaporation is higher than precipitation, and it will only have one result – lower levels of water (Source).

 The resulting changes in the water levels are due to climate change.

-Moreover, scientists dictate that their water levels are highly sensitive to climate change and will continue to decline.
+In general, scientists at that time stated that their water levels are highly sensitive to climate change and will continue to decline.

 The evaporation of lakes must be prevented because it can have ecological and economic consequences.